rmspacefish/rtems-docs/user/start/tools.rst

     Build Set: Time 0:21:35.626294

-Once the build has successfully completed you can check if the cross C compiler works with the following command:
+Once the build has successfully completed you can check if the cross C compiler works with the following command (replace 5 with 6 for RTEMS 6):

 .. code-block:: none